Digi Carta

 Start with the rights problem.
 Choose the right path.

-Digi Carta is the rights frame.
+Magna Carta is the treaty.
+Digi Carta is Bitcoin First Principles applied to that treaty.
 SovereignID is the outcome-first, offline, zero-PII identity layer.
 BUMP is the human Bitcoin payment experience.
-BAF is the adoption readiness review for organisations moving toward Bitcoin-native operations.
+The Bitcoin Adoption Framework uses Digi Carta as a foundational pillar for organisations moving toward Bitcoin-native operations.